Campout Ground Rules

 • Ask for what you need (help, a break, some first aid, to be left alone- the earlier you ask the better!)

-• Be aware of your limits (don’t over-due it! take care of yourself)
+• Be aware of your limits (Don’t overdo it!
+Take care of yourself)

 • Be mindful of your relative social privilege and self-manage the amount of space you take up in group settings.
 If a group leader asks you to step back, do so.